 And of course, you can push those counters into the playdough, too.
 This can be extra color matching practice, fine motor practice, and counting, too!

-Favorite Pumpkin Themed Books
+Pumpkin Books for Preschool

 This fall pumpkin printable is a natural tie in to other pumpkin picture books!
 We love reading one or two a day during a pumpkin theme, or scattered throughout the fall season.
 Seeing them all on my shelf always makes me feel like I’m sitting in a pumpkin patch!